atmughrabi/CAPI-Precis/README.md

   * This framework were developed on Ubuntu 18.04 LTS.
   * ModelSim is used for simulation and installed along side Quartus II 18.1.
   * Synthesis requires ALTERA Quartus, starting from release 15.0 of Quartus II should be fine.
-  * Nallatech P385-A7 card with the Altera Stratix V GX A7 FPGA is supported.
+  * Nallatech P385-A7 card with the Altera Stratix-V-GX-A7 FPGA is supported.
   * Environment Variable setup, `HOME` and `ALTERAPATH` depend on where you clone the repository and install ModelSim.

 ```bash